 With everything easily labeled and each month you’re adding to the folders, it will make taxes a breeze!

-Because the DYMO LabelWriter® 450 Value Pack comes with four rolls of labels, I am storing them in a cute basket underneath of the table.
+Because this LabelWriter 450 Value Pack comes with four rolls of labels, I am storing them in a cute basket underneath the table.

 Everything will be within reach to make taxes and labeling easier!

-Let’s have another look at the “BEFORE,” shall we?
+Let’s have another look at this thrifted IKEA kitchen cart “BEFORE,” shall we?

-Here are some tips on creating your very own tax command center if you own a business!
+Here are some tips on creating your very own tax command center to stay organized!

 - Create folders for each month of the year, including a folder for W-2s, bank statements, etc.

-- Use a small table that is designated as the “go-to” spot for your taxes.
+- Use a small table that is designated as the “go-to” spot for your filing.

-- Create the tax command center in a place that you walk by daily, as a visual reminder.
+- Create a command center in a place that you walk by daily, as a visual reminder.
 Store receipts daily or weekly.